Iraq's speaker warns of civilian deaths from U.S. air strikes

 Prime Minister Abadi has both praised and condemned the militias, which are loosely attached to the state's military command, but act with little supervision on the ground from the security forces.
 Abadi has pledged to bring them into the formal state security forces, a move Jabouri supports.

-He said: "If we want to respect the state and its institutions ... we should recognize that weapons must be in the hands of the state exclusively."
+He said: "If we want to respect the state and its institutions ... we should recognise that weapons must be in the hands of the state exclusively."

 (Editing by Andrew Roche)